-This past week brought the first consistently nice, springy weather.
+This past week brought the first consistently lovely, springy weather.
 Last Sunday it was 70 degrees and sunny.
 My wife, two young kids and I were anxious to get out of the house and breath our first breaths of warm fresh air in almost six months.
 Before we could get to the fun stuff, though, dad had some bills to pay.

-For some reason, the medical industry – one of the most cutting edge and technologically advanced industries in the world – seems to have fallen behind in the customer experience trend.
+For some reason, the medical industry – one of the most cutting-edge and technologically advanced industries in the world – seems to have fallen behind in the customer experience trend.

 I had to write out checks, which meant finding my checkbook that hadn’t been used since we went to a wedding last year.
-(And, if we’re being honest here, I hate paying bills with checks because I want to collect my credit card points.
+(And, if we’re honest here, I hate paying bills with checks because I want to collect my credit card points.
 It’s one of the few perks we billpayers have.)